Pegre369/Commands-to-mount-a-REST-API/README.md

 This repository have commands to Node js with Tyscript, Angular Ando Docker

 # Node js and Typescript
-First we created a folder with the following name *"Backend"* or *"Client"* , then on the folder that we created, we need to create a package.json, we will use the following command:
+First we created a folder with the following name *"Backend"* or *"Server"* , then on the folder that we created, we need to create a package.json, we will use the following command:

    >*npm init --yes*